martinsutka/tutorial.js/README.md

 # tutorial.js

-Step-by-step feature introduction for the web sites.
+The best step-by-step feature introduction for your web sites, that's a promise!